 The results of the hearing are sent within 21 days for collective disputes and 14 days for individual disputes.

-The ACAS code of practice is a set of standards that are expected in the workplace by employers and employees.
+The Acas codes of practice is a set of standards that are expected to be enacted in the workplace by employers and employees.

 The code includes the following: